benknoble/benknoble.github.io/index.md

 title: Home
 ---

-    "Do you keep your junk drawer full of fun and creative things?"
+_Do you keep your junk drawer full of fun and creative things?_

 ## Latest Post
 {% assign latest = site.posts.first %}